Marinescu-Alexandra/WebScraper/README.md

 ## General info
-This project is simple web scrapping application, meant to scrape content from https://wsa-test.vercel.app/.
+This project is simple web scraping application, meant to scrape content from https://wsa-test.vercel.app/.
 The scraped data is returned in a JSON format, and can be filtered by multiple queries.
 The scraped data is displayed on a frontend server and can be easily copied with a button.

 ## Technologies